ONC-PRO Renewal Information

 Candidates Who Fail the Renewal Test May Not Renew by ONC-PRO

-Candidates who choose to renew by Option 2 (testing), and who do not pass the test, may not renew their credential by Option 1 during the same renewal cycle.
+Candidates who choose to renew by Option 2 (testing), and who do not pass the test, may not renew their credential by Option 1.
 Candidates who elect to retest, and who do not pass the test, must take the test again prior to their certification expiration to renew their credential.

 Candidates Who Are Denied Renewal by ONC-PRO May Retest